 MAXQDA makes it possible to create your own notes and remarks and to attach them like post-it notes to text passages, texts, document groups, images, audio/video clips and of course codes.
-In MAXQDA these remarks are called “Memos”.
-Such a memo can be very different things: While one memo contains a short summary of an interview or hints for its course, another memo contains first ideas for theory development or hints for the use of a developed category.
+In MAXQDA these remarks are called “memos”.
+Such a memo can contain very different things: While one memo contains a short summary of an interview or hints for its course, another memo contains first ideas for theory development or hints for the use of a developed category.

 In MAXQDA you can assign memos in numerous places:

-There is also a memo type, the “free memo”, which is not directly assigned to a position in the data material, nor to a document or code.
+There is also a memo type, the “free memo”, which is not directly assigned to a position in the data, nor to a document or code.
 Such memos also exist in the research style of Grounded Theory, they do not belong to a certain original text, but exist freely floating without concrete assignment.